BCghadmin/mkdocs-bc/docs/jobqueue/jobqueue_index.en.md

 ### User permissions

-A user with limited rights (not SUPER) must be assigned the user rights set OIX-JQ SUNOJOBQUEUE.
+A user with limited rights (not SUPER) must be assigned the user rights set CPC-JQ FAILQNOTIFIER.

 ### Setup